Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

 \subsection{Setup}

 We generate $n\in \{50,100,200,400,800\}$ clusters, and for each cluster $i$, we randomly generate cluster size $M_i\in\{5,10,15\}$ with uniform probability.
-For each unit $j$, we independently sample four covariates $(X_{i j 1},\ldots,X_{i j 4})$ from the standard normal distribution and generate the treatment variable $A_{ij}$ from independent Bernoulli distributions with success probability of 0.3.
+For each unit $j$, we independently sample four covariates $(X_{i j 1},\ldots,X_{i j 4})$ from the standard normal distribution.
+We generate the treatment variable $A_{ij}$ from independent Bernoulli distributions with success probability of 0.3.
 Thus, our propensity score model satisfies Assumption~\ref{ass:factorCPS}.
 Throughout, we assume that the propensity score is known.
 Lastly, we sample the outcome variable $Y_{ij}$ from the following two models.

-The outcome regression model under Scenario~A satisfies Assumption~\ref{ass:additive}, whereas the outcome model under Scenario~B does not as it includes interaction terms:
+The outcome regression model under Scenario~A above satisfies Assumption~\ref{ass:additive}, while the outcome model under Scenario~B, which includes interaction terms, does not.